kbindesh/sonarqube-bootcamp/Module-05_SonarQube_integration_with_Jenkins/Readme.md

     }
     ```

-## Step-XX: Create a sonar-project.properties file
+## Step-15: Create a sonar-project.properties file

 - On your local system, Visual Studio Code >> Open your Maven (java) project >> Create a new file **sonar-project.properties**